scrayosnet/passage/README.md

 ![A visual badge for the Docker image size](https://ghcr-badge.egpl.dev/scrayosnet/passage/size "Image Size")
 ![A visual badge for the license](https://img.shields.io/github/license/scrayosnet/passage "License")

-passage is a Minecraft network [transfer][transfer-packet] router to send connecting players to their corresponding servers and act as an entrypoint to the network.
-While traditional Minecraft networks relied on proxies like [BungeeCord][bungeecord-docs], [Waterfall][waterfall-docs] or [Velocity][velocity-docs], passage is only an entrypoint and initial router and drops the connection to the player right after the routing, improving performance and reliability in the process.
+Passage is a Minecraft network [transfer][transfer-packet] router to send connecting players to their corresponding servers and act as an entrypoint to the network.
+While traditional Minecraft networks relied on proxies like [BungeeCord][bungeecord-docs], [Waterfall][waterfall-docs] or [Velocity][velocity-docs], Passage is only an entrypoint and initial router and drops the connection to the player right after the routing, improving performance and reliability in the process.

-This is possible through the [transfer packet][transfer-packet] of the official Minecraft: Java Edition [protocol]. passage validates connecting players, handles authentication, resource pack installation and status pings and then redirects the players to any dynamic backend server.
-Since the [transfer packet][transfer-packet] was only added in Minecraft [1.20.5][minecraft-1-20-5], passage can only handle Minecraft clients starting from this version.
+This is possible through the [transfer packet][transfer-packet] of the official Minecraft: Java Edition [protocol].
+Passage validates connecting players, handles authentication, resource pack installation and status pings and then redirects the players to any dynamic backend server.
+Since the [transfer packet][transfer-packet] was only added in Minecraft [1.20.5][minecraft-1-20-5], Passage can only handle Minecraft clients starting from this version.

 ## Motivation

 Despite the universal success and reliability of conventional proxies like [Velocity][velocity-docs], [Waterfall][waterfall-docs] and [BungeeCord][bungeecord-docs], the general concept of a proxy that transcribes all packages brings a lot of problems with it.
+Since those problems are inherent to the concept itself, this cannot be solved by patching the existing proxies, but instead a new kind of network has to be created.

+Traditional proxies need to transcode all Minecraft packets and adjust the contents to be consistent for the player's connection.
+Switching servers is simulated by switching worlds.
+This means that proxies need to

 * fast
 * reliable